rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 #### Undefined Behavior
 [ub]: #undefined-behavior

-*Undefined Behavior* (UB) is the behavior for which the Rust language imposes no requirements and provides no guarantees.
-Rust programs that do **not** exhibit *undefined behavior* preserve the semantics of the Rust Abstract Machine.
+*Undefined Behavior* (UB) is the behavior for which the Rust language provides no guarantees.
+Rust programs that do **not** exhibit *undefined behavior* execute according to the semantics of the Rust Abstract Machine on real hardware.

 Rust promises that *safe* Rust is [sound][soundness], that is, that it does not exhibit *undefined behavior*. `unsafe` Rust code that allows *safe* Rust code to exhibit *undefined behavior* is [unsound][soundness].